Brentwood High School (New York): 21st century

-On October 27, 2013, the Green Machine Marching band performed its first show in the National Division, being the only high school on Long Island to be included in the division.
-It performed its show "The Blue Hour" and came in 5th place out of 8 with a score of 90.85, a personal best for the band.
+The Brentwood area garnered attention due to the brutal gang violence related deaths of Kayla Cuevas and Nisa Mickens, two Brentwood High School students in 2016.
+Michael Johnson, another child in Brentwood, was slayed under similar circumstances.
+There were several other fatalities in the area at the time, many of which (including Cuevas and Mickens) passed in violence related to the MS-13 gang.
+MS-13 is related to many deaths on Long Island, especially in Brentwood and Central Islip.
+The parents of Cuevas and Mickens were guests at the State of the Union of Donald Trump in January of 2018.
+These events brought attention to the terrible gang violence of MS-13, not just on Long Island but across the country.
+In 2025, MS-13 member Jairo Saenz plead guilty to seven murders, many of which in the Brentwood and Central Islip area, including of Cuevas and Mickens.
+In solidarity with Brentwood, the Sachem marching band wore Brentwood's green and white in memory of Cuevas and Mickens.

-On November 1 of 2015, the Green Machine Marching band performed its program "The Glory of Rome" at the Syracuse Carrier dome in the National class and came in 5th place out of 8, with a score of 92.55, the current record for the National Class Long Island band.
+The mascot of both the district and Brentwood High School was changed from the Indians to the Spartans in 2024, due to New York State banning Native American mascots for schools, such as the Indians.
+The district was sued over this by Suffolk County NAACP leader William King Moss III in March of 2025 claiming white supremacy, and the use of Spartans on Brentwood High School jerseys pends this result.

 School information

-Brentwood High School is among the 19 elementary and secondary schools in the Brentwood Union Free School District in Suffolk, New York.
+Brentwood High School is among the 19 elementary and secondary schools in the Brentwood Union Free School District in Suffolk County, New York.
 The school educates students from grades 10-12 (9th graders attend the Brentwood Freshman Center) and also has adult continuing education programs.
 According to city-data.com, the school has a total of 3,532 students: 1,371 in 10th grade, 991 in 11th grade, 806 in 12th grade, and 275 from adult continuing education.

 The school has two auditoriums, two gymnasiums, and six cafeterias.
 It is divided into three centers, Ross center, Sonderling center, and Guy Di Pietro learning center.
 Students who came from East or South middle schools are assigned under the Ross center, and students who came from West and North middle schools are assigned under the Sonderling center, although students attend classes in both buildings as well as with students of either building.
 The Guy Di Pietro learning center holds art and music classes.
 It also has a weight room, a gym, and a lecture center.

 When the middle schools were opened, they were known as junior high schools.